VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 ## Why become a software developer?

+As I said above, I wasn't always a software developer.
+I transitioned into the field from the sciences, another field I really liked.
+But for me, making the move to software development was the best decision I ever made, and I'll never look back.
+Here are some of the reasons *I* like software development as a career and why transitioning your career to software development *might* be a good move for you too.

+1. **The pay**: This one is obvious.
+We work to make money.
+And software developers make pretty good money.
+My very first junior developer role started out at $70,000 annual salary.
+While that pay isn't true for *all* junior developer roles, it's not that unusual either.
+And there is plenty of room for increasing that pay.
+As you learn more, you become more valuable.
+After four years in the field, my annual salary is already in the 6-figures.
+2. **Room for career growth**: This one goes alongside pay, but as you gain more experience as a software developer, you will have opportunities to advance in your career.
+This includes things like becoming a senior software engineer, a manager, or other higher administrative roles.
+3. **In demand job**: There are a lot of companies out there looking for quality software developers.
+I won't lie.
+Getting your foot in the door at that first job can be very difficult.
+But once you're in and have proven yourself valuable, getting future software development jobs is not difficult.
+4. **It's fun**: I think coding is fun.
+It's like solving little logic puzzles.
+And all the while you are building something really cool.
+5. **It's rewarding**: You get to build cool applications that are used by real people.
+You get a great sense of pride when you push out that finished product and see how people use it.

 ## Am I smart enough to code?

 The short answer, **yes you are**.
 Before I learned to code, I thought coding was magic.
 Super smart people wrote complex, arcane words, and my computer did awesome things.
 I thought you had to go to school for years and years of intensive drudgery to learn these secrets.
 And even then, only geniuses could really understand it. **Wrong!** You do not have to be a genius to learn to code.
 You do not even have to have above-average intelligence.
 You do not even need to be good at math.